azdavis/azdavis.net/src/simple-js-game/index.md

         greens++
     }

 Note the type signature we gave the function.
-We read

-    genNewBoard(r: number, c: number): void

-as

-> `genNewBoard` is a function that takes two `number` parameters and returns
+We read it as "`genNewBoard` is a function that takes two `number` parameters and returns `void`".
-> `void`.

 Note also the `REQUIRES` and `ENSURES` we gave. `REQUIRES` describes the preconditions that must be satisfied _before_ we call the function, and